In Exercises 13–16, find the critical value(s) and rejection regi... | Study Prep in Pearson+

 1

 Step 1: Understand the problem.
-A two-tailed z-test is being conducted with a significance level (α) of 0.03.
-This means the rejection regions will be split equally between the two tails of the standard normal distribution.
+This is a right-tailed z-test with a significance level (α) of 0.025.
+The goal is to find the critical value(s) and the rejection region(s).
+A right-tailed test means we are looking for the critical value where the area to the right under the standard normal curve equals 0.025.

-Step 2: Determine the critical value(s).
-For a two-tailed test, the critical z-values correspond to the points where the cumulative probability equals α/2 in the lower tail and 1 - α/2 in the upper tail.
-Use a z-table or statistical software to find these values.
+Step 2: Recall the relationship between the significance level (α) and the z-score.
+For a right-tailed test, the critical value corresponds to the z-score such that the cumulative probability to the left of the z-score is 1 - α.
+In this case, 1 - α = 1 - 0.025 = 0.975.

-Step 3: Calculate the rejection regions.
-The rejection regions are the areas in the tails of the standard normal distribution where the test statistic falls outside the critical z-values.
-Specifically, the rejection regions are z < -z_critical and z > z_critical.
+Step 3: Use a z-table or statistical software to find the z-score that corresponds to a cumulative probability of 0.975.
+This z-score is the critical value for the test.

 Verified video answer for a similar problem: